dianeooty/belly-button-challenge/README.md

-# belly-button-challenge
+# belly-button-diversity-analysis
-This is my Module 14 Challenge for my Data Analytics and Visualization Boot Camp.
 The goal is to create an interactive dashboard that explores the Belly Button Biodiversity dataset.

 ## Table of Contents
 * [General Info](#general-information)